 You can type parameters and command-line options for the find command in any order.

-You cannot use wildcards (* and ?) in file names or extensions that you specify with the find command.
-To search for a string in a set of files that you specify with wildcards, you can use the find command within a for command.
+You can't use wildcards (* and ?) in the searched string.
+To search for a string with wild cards and regex patterns, you can use the FINDSTR command.

-If you use /c and /v in the same command line, find displays a count of the lines that do not contain the specified string.
+If you use /c and /v in the same command line, this command displays a count of the lines that don't contain the specified string.
 If you specify /c and /n in the same command line, find ignores /n.

-The find command does not recognize carriage returns.
-When you use find to search for text in a file that includes carriage returns, you must limit the search string to text that can be found between carriage returns (that is, a string that is not likely to be interrupted by a carriage return).
-For example, find does not report a match for the string "tax file" if a carriage return occurs between the words "tax" and "file."
+This command doesn't recognize carriage returns.
+When you use this command to search for text in a file that includes carriage returns, you must limit the search string to text that can be found between carriage returns (that is, a string that is not likely to be interrupted by a carriage return).
+For example, this command doesn't report a match for the string tax file if a carriage return occurs between the words tax and file.

-To display all lines from Pencil.ad that contain the string "Pencil Sharpener", type:
+To display all lines from pencil.md that contain the string pencil sharpener, type:

-find "The scientists labeled their paper ""for discussion only.""
-It is not a final report." report.doc
+find """The scientists labeled their paper for discussion only.
+It is not a final report.""" < report.txt

-If you want to search for a set of files, you can use the find command within the for command.
-To search the current directory for files that have the extension .bat and that contain the string "PROMPT", type:
+To search for a set of files, you can use wildcards.
+To search the current directory for files that have the extension .bat and that contain the string PROMPT ignoring the case, type: